 TTCF Investors Have Opportunity to Lead Tattooed Chef, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-15, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tattooed Chef, Inc. ("Tattooed Chef" or the "Company") (NASDAQ: TTCF).
+BENSALEM, Pa., Feb.
+15, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tattooed Chef, Inc. ("Tattooed Chef" or the "Company") (NASDAQ: TTCF).

 Class Period: March 20, 2021 – October 12, 2022